-The healthy mortality tables, for post-retirement mortality, used in evaluating allowances to be paid were the RP-2014 Healthy Annuitant table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The disabled retiree mortality tables, for post-retirement mortality, used in evaluating allowances to be paid were the RP-2014 disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The pre-retirement mortality tables used were the RP-2014 employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-It was assumed that 100% of pre-retirement deaths would be non-duty related.
-Mortality rates for a particular calendar year are determined by applying the MP-2016 improvement scale to the above described tables.
-Related values are shown on pages D-3 and D-5.
-Adopted 2017.
+The healthy retiree mortality tables, for postretirement mortality, used in evaluating allowances to be paid were the PubG-2010 Above-Median Income Retiree Mortality tables for healthy retirees.
+The disabled retiree mortality tables, for postretirement mortality, used in evaluating allowances to be paid were the PubG-2010 Disabled Retiree Mortality tables for disabled retirees.
+The preretirement mortality tables used was 175% of the PubG-2010 Employee Mortality tables for active mortality experience.
+Mortality rates for a particular calendar year are determined by applying the MP-2021 mortality improvement scale to the above described tables.
+Related values are shown on pages D-3 (pre-retirement) and D-5 (post-retirement).
+Adopted 2022.